miguelmartin75/pine/README.md

 - The Game
 - The Engine

-The game loop provides a basic game loop for you to work with, which can be customized to suit your fancy.
-The game is also provided to you, however you may define your own (not reccomended; see below for details).
-And lastly, the engine component of the library is not entirely defined, as it is your job to define it.
+The game loop and game are provided for you, however the engine is not entirely provided for you.
+It is your job to create your own engine for your game.

 ### The Game Loop

 The game loop defines the heart-beat of your game.
 It takes total control of everything that occurs within your game.
-A game loop is defined by the GameLoop<TGameConcept> class, where TGameConcept is a game concept.
+A game loop is defined by the ``GameLoop<TGameConcept>`` class, where ``TGameConcept`` is a game concept.
 Please see below for details.

 In order to create a game loop, simply supply the game that is connected to the game loop.
 Then call ``run()`` to run the loop, or ``update()`` if you must do other things or do not have control of the while loop.